redruin1/factorio-draftsman/docs/source/reference/environment/script.rst

 .. code-block:: text

     > draftsman update -h
-    usage: draftsman update [-h] [-l] [--no-mods]
+    usage: draftsman update [-h] [--owns OWNS [OWNS ...]] [--no-mods] [--no-dlc] [-l]

     Runs the Factorio data lifecycle using the data pointed to by `game_path`.
-All information that Draftsman needs will be extracted into pickle files located in the draftsman/data/ folder in the installation directory.
+All information that Draftsman needs will be extracted into pickle files located in the `/draftsman/data` folder in the installation directory.

     options:
-    -h, --help  show this help message and exit
+    -h, --help            show this help message and exit --owns OWNS [OWNS ...]
+                          Emulates that Draftsman has ownership of the list of these DLC when running the data lifecycle.
+Certain modlists require DLC access in order to function correctly.
+                          Currently, the only valid argument is `space-age`.
+Space Age is owned by default.
+    --no-mods             Prevents user mods from loading even if they are enabled.
+Official mods made by Wube (`quality`, `elevated-rails`, `space-age`) are NOT affected by this flag; those should be manually configured with `draftsman enable|disable [official-mod]` --no-dlc              Runs the data lifecycle as if Draftsman has no access to Wube's DLC content.
+Superceeds the `owns` argument; equivalent to setting `--owns` to an empty list.
     -l, --log             Display any `log()` messages to stdout; any logged messages will be ignored if this argument is not set.
-    --no-mods   Prevents user mods from loading even if they are enabled.
-Official mods made by Wube (`quality`, `elevated-rails`, `space-age`) are NOT affected by this flag; those should be manually configured with `draftsman enable|disable [official-mod]`

 In addition to the universal ``GAME_PATH``, ``MODS_PATH``, and ``verbose``, update supports a ``--no-mods`` flag which allows you to quickly ignore any non-official mod, if you quickly want to reduce your configuration to a vanilla state: